Skip to main content

 Your feet and ankles bear the weight of every step you take, so when something goes wrong, it's hard to ignore.
 Ankle sprains are the most common musculoskeletal injury worldwide, while plantar fasciitis accounts for roughly 1 million doctor visits per year in the US alone.
 Whether your pain came on suddenly from a twist or has built up gradually, these are problems we treat regularly.

 Ankle sprains typically involve the lateral (outer) ligaments and occur when the foot rolls inward.
-Most people assume a sprain is minor and will heal on its own, but the research tells a different story.
-A 2021 systematic review found that up to 40% of people who sprain their ankle go on to develop chronic instability if they don't complete proper rehabilitation.
+Most people assume a sprain is minor and will heal on its own, but the research tells a different story: a significant proportion of people who sprain their ankle go on to develop chronic instability without proper rehabilitation.
 Early mobilisation combined with progressive balance and strengthening exercises is essential for a full recovery.

 Plantar fasciitis is the most common cause of heel pain we see.
 The plantar fascia, a thick band of tissue running along the sole of the foot, becomes overloaded and degenerates.
 It typically causes a sharp, stabbing pain under the heel that is worst with the first steps in the morning.
-Contributing factors often include calf tightness, reduced ankle dorsiflexion and sudden increases in activity.
-A 2019 Cochrane review found that a combination of manual therapy, stretching and progressive loading produces better outcomes than rest alone.
+Contributing factors include calf tightness, reduced ankle dorsiflexion and sudden increases in activity.
+Research and clinical practice guidelines support a combination of manual therapy, stretching and progressive loading as the recommended approach.

 Achilles tendinopathy is another common presentation, particularly among runners and recreational athletes.
 The Achilles tendon becomes painful and stiff, usually from repetitive overload.
-The evidence strongly supports heavy-load eccentric exercise programmes for Achilles tendon pain.
-We combine this with calf and ankle mobilisation and a graduated return-to-activity plan.
+Heavy-load eccentric exercise programmes have strong evidence for Achilles tendon pain.
+We combine these with calf and ankle mobilisation and a graduated return-to-activity plan.

 We always assess the foot and ankle as part of the broader kinetic chain.
 Hip weakness, knee alignment and lumbar spine issues can all alter how forces are distributed through the lower limb.
 Addressing these contributing factors alongside the local problem leads to more lasting results.